Watch Hill, Fire Island

 Date: Sunday, June 7, 2026

-Relative Difficulty:Ā Expect to walk 2-3 miles over 4 hours on paved and unpaved paths, with some moderate inclines.
+Relative Difficulty: Expect to walk 2-3 miles over 4-5 hours on paved and unpaved paths, with some moderate inclines.

-Trip Description: Located in the middle of Fire Island, the barrier beach that runs along the south shore of Long Island, Watch Hill is a great place to see a variety of species, with birds moving down the narrow barrier strip and often stopping to feed.
-If winds are right, we expect to see raptors, particularly falcons, harriers, osprey, and accipiters.
-Warblers and other songbirds can fill the thickets, and the beaches and marshes are good for shorebirds.
-Some special sightings might include Royal Terns, Glossy Ibis, Saltmarsh and Seaside Sparrows, and Boat-tailed Grackles.
+Trip Description: Located in the middle of Fire Island, the barrier beach that runs for over 30 miles along the south shore of Long Island, Watch Hill in June is a great place to see a variety of breeding species.
+The salt marshes of the Great South Bay are important strongholds for Saltmarsh and Seaside Sparrows, as well as other marsh specialists such as Willets and Clapper Rails.
+Endangered Piping Plovers are found on the ocean beach, where we may also encounter Dolphins and Humpbacked Whales.
 We will meet at the Fire Island ferry for a pleasant 30-minute boat ride to Watch Hill.
 Bring plenty of water and food, sun lotion, and bug spray, and a hat is strongly suggested.

 If after visiting the About Our Trips page, you still have questions, feel free to contact the Registrar via email.